 - False advertising: Making claims about SRT & SpR that are not true.

-- False use: Using SRT to prescribe medical treatment or change prescriptions, or to predict future events etc. For a deeper understanding of this matter please refer to SRT & SpR page of our website.
+- False use: Using SRT to prescribe medical treatment or change prescriptions, or to predict future events, etc. For a deeper understanding of this matter please refer to the SRT & SpR page of our website.

 - Not keeping SRT pure: Although our SRT professionals often practice other modalities, they are asked to keep their advertising of SRT specific to SRT and separate from other modalities.

 Please ask the professional with whom you wish to work with, to specify their level of experience and expertise and the appropriate charges for the agreed work.
 The pricing guidelines listed on our website are simply there to inform you about possible costs.
 Every professional has his own practice for which they are responsible.
 However, if you feel that an ethics violation took place, please let us know.
 All reports are investigated with discretion and confidentiality.

 SRT clears the negative energy and programming we have accumulated over our lives.
 The indications of the negative energy and programming that is discovered and cleared during an SRT session will reflect your own energetic choices over time which can be conscious and known or unconscious and unknown to you at this time.
 These indications can sometimes be unpleasant for us to face and accept.
 An SRT practitioner is obligated to tell you what he/she finds during the clearing session and such indications are not considered violations regardless of how unpleasant they appear to us.
 We are spiritual beings in physical bodies and have lived countless lives.
 The accumulated energies from these lives vary and have nothing to do with who we are now and what our intentions are in this life.

 How do I report an ethics violation?